Plating principles in pediatric fracture care

 The apex should lie directly over the fracture line.

 When the first screw is inserted, slight gapping of the cortex will occur directly underneath the plate.
-After fixation is complete, the plate will be in contact with the bone throughout its length, but it is acting as a spring, providing compression at the far cortex.
+After the fixation is complete, the plate will be in contact with the bone throughout its length, but it is acting as a spring, providing compression at the far cortex.

 Effect of overbending the plate on the compression across a transverse shaft fracture